-First, I am impressed by your candor in stating that you initiated a subpoena as to which you now harbor legal and quite as short as that which would ensue following the service of the subpoena because I have reason to believe that the White House had copies of the subpoenas before they were ever served
+First, I am impressed by your candor in stating that you initiated a subpoena as to which you now harbor legal and constitutional doubts.
+The time frame apparently was not quite as short as that which would ensue following the service of the subpoena because I have reason to believe that the White House had copies of the subpoenas before they were ever served

 Mr. McClory.
-If the Chairman will yield further on that point, with regard to this particular subpoena, as I understand, the subpoena, when issued, indicated State Department approval of covert operations and, as I understand the mechanics or the manner in which this is carried out -- although I am not entirely clear on it at this point -- but as I understand the manner in which it may have been carried out, it is a recommendation from the State Department which then receives presidential approval and there may be a slightly different issue involved than the mere issue of the State Department itself, without presidential approval authorizing or recommending covert operation.
+If the Chairman will yield further on that point, with regard to this particular subpoena, as I understand, the subpoena, when issued, indicated State Department approval of covert operations and, as I understand the mechanics or the manner in which this is carried out -although I am not entirely clear on it at this point -- but as I understand the manner in which it may have been carried out, it is a recommendation from the State Department which then receives presidential approval and there may be a slightly different issue involved than the mere issue of the State Department itself, without presidential approval authorizing or recommending covert operation.

 Mr. Milford.
-Mr. Chairman, I am in agreement with you insofar as the stance goes, but I am a little worried here that our committee might be criticized for making our decision based on a hearsay report from an unnamed staff member as opposed to reacting to an official letter.
+Mr. Chairman, I am in agreement with you 17 insofar as the stance goes, but I am a little worried here 18 that our committee might be criticized for making our decision 19 based on a hearsay report from an unnamed staff member as op-20 posed to reacting to an official letter.
+21 ours.

 Chairman Pike.
 If you would like the name of the staff member, I have no hesitancy in giving it to you.
 He is in the room.
+24

-Mr. Milford.
-I am talking about their staff member, not
+I am talking about their staff member, not Mr. Milford.

-ours.